Skip to main content

 Prerequisites

-1. Python (version 3.8 or higher)
+• Python 3.8 or newer.

-2. A Barbara platform account
+• A Barbara platform account.

-Barbara API Credentials
+Barbara API credentials

-Install the library
+1. Install the library

 pip install barbara-sdk

-Download the example
+2. Download the example

-Fill in Credentials
+3. Fill in your credentials

-Fill in credentials
+Fill in the credentials.json file

-Fill in credentials
+Fill in the credentials.json file

-Open the example in Jupyter Notebook
+Titanic example in Jupyter notebook

 import logging